allan-tulane/cmps2200-preparation/README.md

 - Click "commit and push."
 This will push your code to your github repository.
 - Although you are working as a team, please have each team member submit the same code to their repository.
 One person can copy the code to their repl.it and submit it from there.

-## More details of step-wise operations
-- Please refer to `Course Preparation Introduction.pdf`